 - perform enrichment analyses and visualize the results

 - merge and compare networks

 - select proteins by attributes

 - identify functional modules through network clustering

-If you are not already familiar with the STRING database, we highly recommend that you go through the short STRING exercises to learn about the underlying data before working with them in these exercises.
+If you are not already familiar with the STRING database, we highly recommend that you go through the short STRING exercises to learn about the underlying data before working with it in these exercises.

 In this exercise, we will perform some simple queries to retrieve molecular networks based on a protein, a small-molecule compound, a disease, and a topic in PubMed.